-The 'Remuneration Report' section of this Annual Report sets out a number of matters including: the responsibilities and duties, and membership of the remuneration & nominations committee; remuneration of directors (both executive and non-executive) and senior management; policy on remuneration; pensions; and notable work of the remuneration & nominations committee undertaken during 2023.
+The 'Remuneration Report' section of this Annual Report sets out a number of matters including: the responsibilities and duties, and membership of the remuneration & nominations committee; remuneration of directors (both executive and non-executive) and senior management; policy on remuneration; pensions; and notable work of the remuneration & nominations committee undertaken during 2024.

-A separate 'Audit Committee Report' has not been included in this Annual Report on the grounds that there were no material matters arising either during 2023 or subsequently.
+A separate 'Audit Committee Report' has not been included in this Annual Report on the grounds that there were no material matters arising either during 2024 or subsequently.

-Notable work undertaken during 2023 by other Board committees includes:
+Notable work undertaken during 2024 by other Board committees includes:

-- in May 2023 the audit committee met with the Company's independent auditor in connection with the audit of the consolidated financial statements of Cora for the year ended 31 December 2022, and it was noted that there were no material matters arising; and - in December 2023 the AIM compliance & corporate governance committee reviewed the Company's compliance with the QCA Code 2018 which was adopted by the Company in 2018.
+• in May 2024 the audit committee met with the Company's independent auditor in connection with the audit of the consolidated financial statements of Cora for the year ended 31 December 2023, and it was noted that there were no material matters arising; and

+• in November 2024 the AIM compliance & corporate governance committee reviewed the Company's compliance with the QCA Code 2018 and, once adopted, the QCA Code 2023.